 Ever since Santana made an unlikely comeback in 1999 with "Smooth" and the Supernatural album (which probably should've been named "Superficial"), he definitely sold out on the albums that followed.
-He sounded like the guest of his own show and his guitar wailing alongside vocal guests even became as unbearable as a baby crying/shrieking in a public place.
+He sounded like the guest of his own show, and his guitar wailing alongside vocal guests even became as unbearable as a baby crying or shrieking in a public place.
 Santana's sellout story is one for the ages that very few people mention these days.

 U2 are the very definition of 'sellout'.
 They don't care what they do as long as there's a nice cheque.

 Like the Bugatti Veyron.
 Great, just not likeable.

 U2 was the biggest rock'n'roll ticket in the '80s, with many good albums and the classic The Joshua Tree.
 They made no compromise with Achtung Baby and the ZOO T.V. tour, and then they took a hit with Pop, which was still good but too provocative for the USA.
 Subsequently, they chickened out and changed into a caricature of themselves, morphing into the U2 corporation: singing for presidents (whom they made fun of in the '90s), CEOs, and other so-called elites.
 They produced pop tunes with censored lyrics (like how Native Son becomes the idiotic Vertigo), with a few good songs here and there.
 However, these were washed away, and so far from the ideals and righteousness they once stood for.
 The real, good songs they now just jukebox for money.
 This was the ultimate betrayal of the fans who made them what they were up to the end of the '90s.